Teacher well-being

 These statistics represent real people in real classrooms.
 Consider Sarah, a Year 3 teacher in Manchester who marks books until midnight every night, skips lunch to run interventions, and hasn't taken a proper break in months.
 Or James, a secondary maths teacher who manages behaviour incidents all day, then faces two hours of data entry each evening.
 Their experiences reflect a profession at breaking point.

 The impact extends far beyond individual teachers.
 When educators operate in survival mode, classroom creativity diminishes, patience wears thin, and the quality of teaching inevitably suffers.
-Students quickly sense their teacher's stress; research from the University of British Columbia found that pupils in classrooms with burnt-out teachers showed 20% higher cortisol levels themselves.
+Students quickly sense their teacher's stress; research from the University of British Columbia found that learners in classrooms with burnt-out teachers showed 20% higher cortisol levels themselves.

 Yet amidst these concerning trends, pockets of positive change are emerging.
-Schools implementing weekly 'marking-free Fridays' report improved staff morale without affecting pupil progress.
+Schools implementing weekly 'marking-free Fridays' report improved staff morale without affecting learner progress.
 Others have introduced 'email curfews', preventing work communications after 6pm, allowing teachers to properly switch off.
 One Birmingham primary school transformed their staffroom into a genuine retreat space, complete with comfortable seating and a coffee machine, noting a 30% reduction in stress-related absences within six months.

 Understanding these statistics isn't about accepting defeat; it's about recognising the urgent need for systemic change in how we support our teaching workforce.